 Social media can be fine as a form of entertainment, and it can even be a force for good with how quickly it can disperse information and mobilize a movement.
 But you must use it smartly and in moderation.
 Too much can prove detrimental, even with the best of intentions.

 If you think addiction is a real possibility, it may be time to take a break.
-And while a detox doesn’t have to be forever, you may decide after a few months that a permanent leave from social media is the best thing for you — and that’s okay.
+While a detox doesn’t have to be forever, and technology can help restore your energy, you may decide after a few months that a permanent leave from social media is the best thing for you — and that’s okay.

 How do you feel about social media addiction?
 Have you ever detoxed?
 What steps do you take to ensure that it doesn’t control you?
 Share with us in the comments below!